Alcibiades-Capital/valorem-website/site/_docs/trade-api-usage.md

 ## RFQ Maker
 After connecting and authenticating with Valorem Trade, we can now respond to requests from takers on the RFQ service.

-Here we will connect as an RFQ client, listen for quote requests, and respond with signed offers for Seaport
+Here we will connect as an RFQ client to the stream, listen for quote requests, and respond with signed offers for Seaport.

 The full working example can be found [here](https://github.com/valorem-labs-inc/trade-interfaces/tree/main/docs/examples/typescript/src/RFQ_maker.ts).

-Note: the below code is for demonstration purposes only so you should create your own robust steam handling for production.
+Note: The below code is for demonstration purposes only; you should create your own robust steam handling for production.
 ```typescript
 import { Contract } from 'ethers';  // v5.5.0
 import { RFQ } from '../gen/valorem/trade/v1/rfq_connect';  // generated from rfq.proto